 - Nausea, vomiting, or diarrhea

-- If a camper, staff, or volunteer answer positively to any of the health screening questions, they must be isolated following the procedures in the following section.
+- If a camper, staff, or volunteer answer positively to any of the health screening questions, they are to be isolated following the procedures in the following section.

 - If a camper, staff, or volunteer exhibit any of the symptoms listed above, the rest of their cohort group will begin twice daily assessments adding a second assessment in the evening.

-- Staff and campers should be mindful of COVID-19 symptoms and alert the Health Officer at any point throughout the day that they begin to exhibit symptoms.
+- Staff and campers should be mindful of COVID-19 symptoms and alert camp leadership at any point throughout the day that they exhibit symptoms.